danielaparker/jsoncons/doc/Examples.md

 } // namespace ns

 // Declare the traits.
-Specify which data members need to be serialized.
+Specify the number of template parameters and which data members need to be serialized.
 JSONCONS_TEMPLATE_MEMBER_TRAITS_DECL(2,ns::TemplatedStruct,aT1,aT2)

 using namespace jsoncons; // for convenience